 A person may develop an acute cough after breathing in certain environmental irritants.
 Examples include:

 Inhaling irritants can cause symptoms similar to those of allergic rhinitis.

 The sections below outline some of the more common causes of a chronic cough.

 Asthma is a chronic lung condition that causes inflammation and narrowing of the airways.
 This narrowing makes it difficult for air to move in and out of the lungs, resulting in breathing difficulties.

 Chronic obstructive pulmonary disease

-In COPD, the airways within the lungs become inflamed and thickened, and the lung tissue responsible for exchanging gases can become damaged.
+COPD can inflame and thicken the airways within the lungs, and it can damage the lung tissue responsible for exchanging gases.

-Chronic cough and shortness of breath are common symptoms of COPD.
+Chronic coughing and shortness of breath are common symptoms of COPD.
 Other possible signs and symptoms of COPD include: